teryaev/cloudliner-docs/index.md

 Cloudliner would be useful for you if you don't want to spend hours and days learning AWS to get things working.
 Cloudliner takes minutes creating a production-ready environment that is built following infrastructure and security best-practices.
 Even if you are an experienced engineer, Cloudliner would save you some time bootstrapping the baseline configuration for you.

+## How expensive are Cloudliner created resources?
+By default, Cloudliner only creates resources that are within AWS free tier.
+If you have a new AWS account, your infrastructure would cost you nothing as long as you create no other resources.
+Most of free-tier resources are available for 12 months for free.
+You can get more details about free-tier conditions for each resource type by corresponding link on Cloudliner dashboard.

 ## How to connect AWS account to Cloudliner
 In order to start with Cloudliner you need to have an AWS account.
 Cloudliner uses an IAM role in order to access and configure your AWS account.
 You need to create an IAM role in your AWS account and allow Cloudliner to assume it.
 When you create an account in Cloudliner, there's a link in the dialog that leads you to AWS console 'Create IAM role' dialog.
 It prepopulates the configuration values for you.
 You only need to set the role name and click 'Create'.
 Then copy the role ARN (AWS resource name) and paste it in Cloudliner 'Create account' dialog.
 You can delete the role any time and Cloudliner won't be able to access your AWS account.

 ## Cloudliner environment
 Environment is a Cloudliner entity that represents a set of AWS resources to be created in your AWS account.
 Some of them are included by default (VPC, subnets, route tables, IAM resources, etc), some of them are optional and it's your call whether Cloudliner creates them or not (EC2 instance, RDS, Redis, etc).
 When you create or update an environment, Cloudliner takes a few minutes to apply the desired configuration to your AWS account.
 The waiting time depends on resources you need.
 Shouldn't take more than 15 minutes though.

 ## FAQ